andrew/ultimate-awesome/README.md

 - [Awesome-Multimodal-Object-Tracking](https://github.com/983632847/Awesome-Multimodal-Object-Tracking) - A continuously updated project to track the latest progress in the field of multi-modal object tracking.
 This project focuses solely on single-object tracking.
 - [Awesome-Unicode](https://github.com/jagracey/Awesome-Unicode) - :joy: :ok_hand: A curated list of delightful Unicode tidbits, packages and resources.
 - [awesome-visualization-research](https://github.com/mathisonian/awesome-visualization-research) - A list of recommended research papers and other readings on data visualization.
-- [academics-on-mastodon](https://github.com/nathanlesage/academics-on-mastodon) - A list of various lists consisting of academics on Mastodon.
 - [awesome-git-hooks](https://github.com/aitemr/awesome-git-hooks) - 😎 A collection of awesome Git Hooks.
 - [awesome-ai-awesomeness](https://github.com/amusi/awesome-ai-awesomeness) - A curated list of awesome awesomeness about artificial intelligence.
-- [awesome-explorables](https://github.com/blob42/awesome-explorables) - A curated list of awesome explorable explanations.
+- [academics-on-mastodon](https://github.com/nathanlesage/academics-on-mastodon) - A list of various lists consisting of academics on Mastodon.
 - [Awesome-3D-Scene-Generation](https://github.com/hzxie/Awesome-3D-Scene-Generation) - A curated list of awesome 3D scene generation papers. (arXiv 2505.05474).
 - [awesome-nifi](https://github.com/jfrazee/awesome-nifi) - A list of useful Apache NiFi resources, processor bundles and tools.
 - [awesome-webpack-perf](https://github.com/iamakulov/awesome-webpack-perf) - A curated list of webpack tools for web performance.